Skip to main content

 2.3 As referenced below in paragraphs 3.2, 3.7 and 3.9 there are a small number of limited circumstances in which the basic pay of staff may vary from that set out within the nationally agreed pay scales:

-1. Through the application of non-consolidated supplements to increase the lowest point of pay to meet the Council’s commitment to the Real Living Wage and maintain appropriate pay differentials above that point. – Such payments are made consistently to all staff at a particular Spinal Column Point and do not affect the ranking order of posts as determined through job evaluation.
+1. Through the application of non-consolidated supplements to increase the lowest point of pay to meet the Council’s commitment to the Real Living Wage and maintain appropriate pay differentials above that point.
+Such payments are made consistently to all staff at a particular Spinal Column Point and do not affect the ranking order of posts as determined through job evaluation.

-2. Through the application of the Council’s Market Supplement Policy. – Such payments are not made consistently to all staff at a particular Grade or Spinal Column Point and may legitimately affect the remuneration of staff in relation to the ranking order of posts as determined through job evaluation as set out within the Market Supplement Policy.
+2. Through the application of the Council’s Market Supplement Policy.
+Such payments are not made consistently to all staff at a particular Grade or Spinal Column Point and may legitimately affect the remuneration of staff in relation to the ranking order of posts as determined through job evaluation as set out within the Market Supplement Policy.

-3. Through the application of the Council’s Pay protection Policy. - Such payments are made to staff for a time-limited period to mitigate reduction in salary following redeployment into a lower graded post or organizational change.
+3. Through the application of the Council’s Pay protection Policy.
+Such payments are made to staff for a time-limited period to mitigate reduction in salary following redeployment into a lower graded post or organisational change.
 These payments may legitimately affect the remuneration of staff in relation to the ranking order of posts as determined through job evaluation for a defined period.

 The above circumstances are consistent with the assurance in relation to pay discrimination as set out in paragraph 2.2 above.